evs-chris/automatonic/README.md

 # Automatonic

-automatonic is a library that, for now, is meant to be used within [Electron](http://electron.atom.io) app for browser automation.
+automatonic is a library that, for now, is meant to be used within an [Electron](http://electron.atom.io) app for browser automation.
 Electron provides pretty good APIs for doing automation, but they're not particularly convenient for things like automated testing.
 There _are_ things like [Nightmare.js](http://www.nightmarejs.org) the provide an abstraction on top of Electron, and this is largely inspired by those.

 ## Why not just use Nightmare.js?

-Well, there are a few reasons:
+Reasons.
+Here are a few:

-1. The page I was trying to test would cause Nightmare.js to freeze, but the same test when run manually in Electron or PhantomJS worked fine.
+* The page I was trying to test would cause Nightmare.js to freeze, but the same test when run manually in Electron or PhantomJS worked fine.
-2. You can't use Nightmare.js from within an Electron app.
+* You can't use Nightmare.js from within an Electron app.
-3. You can't test multi-session interaction (multiple browsers, like chat) because you only get access to one BrowserWindow.
+* You can't test multi-session interaction (multiple browsers, like chat) because you only get access to one BrowserWindow.

 ## API